Precorrin-6A reductase

-The three substrates of this enzyme are precorrin 6A, NADPH and a proton; its two products are precorrin 6B and NADP^{+}.
+The three substrates of this enzyme are precorrin-6A, reduced nicotinamide adenine dinucleotide phosphate (NADPH) and a proton.
+Its products are precorrin-6B and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH=CH group of an acceptor with NAD or NADPH as donor.
 The systematic name of this enzyme class is precorrin-6B:NADP+ oxidoreductase.
 Other names in common use include precorrin-6X reductase, precorrin-6Y:NADP+ oxidoreductase and CobK.
 This enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria.